IN1GHTM4R3/ns-loadingscreen/README.md

 ## Please note

-- I have built the loading screen for resolution of 1080p if you have a higher res, you can convert for your size ratio or make it responsive and send a pr.
+- I have built the loading screen for resolution of 1080p.
+- If you have a higher res, I am gonna work on making it more responsive.
+If you want to convert for your size ratio by all means.

 - standalone resource